 - Contact Us

-Tips on running a Spirit of Christmas Shop
+Tips on running a Free Shop for a week at Christmas

-These are how to on run a Spirit of Christmas Shop, Just my suggestions.
-Though not written in stone, they’ve consistently worked in my shops.
-The point I see as most important is that I never charge and don't take any donations in the shops.
-If you find good ideas, please let me know - in writing thanks.
+This is how to run a Spirit of Christmas Shop.
+Just my suggestions and though not written in stone, they consistently work in my shops.
+The point I see as most important is that I never charge and don't take any money donations in the shops.
+It's all about love.
+If you find good ideas, please let me know.

 Everything starts with your decision to make it happen.
 If it excites you to have a shop in your area, just do it.
 Once you make the decision, you may be surprised when everything falls into place.